 - Have all the supplies readily available so there is no up and down once homework time has started.

-- Give your child some free/down time once you get home.
+- Give your child some free/down time once she gets home.

-- Have a healthy snack or eat dinner before homework.
+- Provide a healthy snack or eat dinner before homework.

 - Set your expectations clearly.

-- Do some of the work, take a break, do the rest
+- Have your child do some of the work, take a break, do the rest

 - Practice math facts or spelling words in the car (turn off the radio) or put them on an app to practice at times of waiting.